Careful management of type 2 diabetes can reduce your risk of serious — even life-threatening — complications. Consider these tips:

 - Commit to managing your diabetes.
 Learn all you can about type 2 diabetes.
 Make healthy eating and physical activity part of your daily routine.
 Establish a relationship with a diabetes educator, and ask your diabetes treatment team for help when you need it.

 - Keep your immunizations up to date.
 High blood sugar can weaken your immune system.
-Get a flu shot every year, and get a tetanus booster shot every 10 years.
-Your doctor will likely recommend the pneumonia vaccine, as well.
-The Centers for Disease Control and Prevention (CDC) also currently recommends hepatitis B vaccination if you haven't previously been vaccinated against hepatitis B and you're an adult ages 19 to 59 with type 1 or type 2 diabetes.
-The most recent CDC guidelines advise vaccination as soon as possible after diagnosis with type 1 or type 2 diabetes.
+Get a flu shot every year, and your doctor will likely recommend the pneumonia vaccine, as well.
+The Centers for Disease Control and Prevention (CDC) also recommends hepatitis B vaccination if you haven't previously been vaccinated against hepatitis B and you're an adult age 19 to 59 with type 1 or type 2 diabetes.
+The CDC advises vaccination as soon as possible after diagnosis with type 1 or type 2 diabetes.
 If you are age 60 or older, have diabetes and haven't previously received the vaccine, talk to your doctor about whether it's right for you.

 - Take care of your teeth.
-Diabetes may leave you prone to gum infections.
-Brush your teeth at least twice a day, floss your teeth once a day, and schedule dental exams at least twice a year.
+Diabetes may leave you prone to more-serious gum infections.
+Brush your teeth at least twice a day, floss your teeth once a day, and schedule regular dental exams.
 Consult your dentist right away if your gums bleed or look red or swollen.

 - Keep your blood pressure and cholesterol under control.
 Eating healthy foods and exercising regularly can go a long way toward controlling high blood pressure and cholesterol.
 Medication may be needed, too.